How to Put an End to Cox Robocalls

 |Scammers also often use different methods to spoof numbers to make the call look like it’s coming from your neighborhood.
 No matter where they actually are, your caller ID will show your local area code.
 These fraudsters want you to think that it must be your neighbor calling.
 If they manage to lead you to think that, you are more likely to pick up the phone.|

 DoNotPay Is Here to Help You With Other Issues, Too

 Dealing with annoying robocalls is stressful and tiresome, but it’s not the only problematic situation that you can encounter on a daily basis.
 We understand this, and we want to help you out as much as possible.
-All we need you to do is open our app via the web browser or your iOS device.
+All we need you to do is open our app via the web.
 DoNotPay has a range of other services to help you get justice, including the following: